-I have a bachelor’s in Civil Engineering (2015), a Master of Science (2018), and a PhD (2022) in Water Resources and Environmental Sanitation from Universidade Federal do Rio Grande do Sul (UFRGS).
+I am a bachelor in civil engineering (2015), a Master of Science (2018), and a PhD (2022) in Water Resources and Environmental Sanitation from Universidade Federal do Rio Grande do Sul (UFRGS).
 I also did a PhD Sandwich (mobility period) on the GIScience group of the Geography Department of Friedrich-Schiller-Universität Jena, in Jena, Germany.
+For my PhD, I worked in the Hydroenvironmental Applications of Artificial Neural Networks (AHRNA) research group.
+I modeled landslide susceptibility using Machine Learning methods, especially Artificial Neural Networks.
+During my time in Jena, I had the chance to dive into spatial cross-validation and geomorphic plausibility of AI models.

 PhD in Water Resources and Environmental Sanitation, 2018-2022